adachess/AdaChess/README.md

 - Further selectivity algorithms in search
 - Any other ideas that is cool to have or to implement

-# License

-AdaChess is a GPL licenced software, if comes with source code and binaries for Windows (executable) in order to be used without compilation.
-The binaries are availabe at the official engine internet site https://www.adachess.com.
-Download, play and enjoy!

 # Compile and Run AdaChess

 The fastest way to compile AdaChess is to download an Ada compiler and open the gpr file (adachess.gpr).
 Be sure that the scenario mode is on "release" and compile it.
 The executable will be on the same directory.